quentinchichery/levenberg-marquardt/README.md

+# Levenberg-Marquardt

-Levenberg-Marquardt Numpy implementation from scratch.
+Levenberg-Marquardt method implementated in Numpy from scratch.

 In the example, I fit an mechanical hardening law (Hollomon) to noisy generated points: